Exploring End-to-End Encryption (E2EE) in WebRTC

 End-to-end encryption protects user privacy by ensuring that only the intended recipient(s) of a video conference call can read its messages.
 This is particularly important for companies that handle sensitive or confidential information, as it helps to maintain the privacy of clients or customers.

 E2EE encryption also provides an additional layer of security for sensitive information, such as financial data or personal information, in compliance with data privacy regulations, such as GDPR or HIPAA.
-This is particularly important in companies where data privacy is a top concern, such as healthcare, finance, or legal services
+This is particularly important in industries where data privacy is a top concern, such as healthcare, finance, or legal services.

 Man-in-the-middle attacks